DiscordHouse/FBHCore/README.md

-# FreeBotHost
+# FBHCore
-FreeBotHost (FBH) is a open-source, no installation, client-sided bot hosting service.
+FBHCore is a Discord.js webpack injector, that can be used with "Cogs/Extensions", that extend functionality of your bot.
+Additions to the library are welcome.

 ## Using it
 ```js